mvr708/CourseProject/Codebook.md

 ### Explanation of variables and transforms

-processing steps
+Processing steps:
 1. Labels from features.txt were added as column names to both X_test.txt and X_train.txt

 2.  volunteer_id column obtained from Y_test.txt and Y_train.txt

 3. Activity labels were added and changed from numeric to corresponding labels from activity_labels.txt

 4. A new dataframe was created by selecting only column names that matched mean or std.

 5. Column names were changed to be more readable.

 6. Columns for activity and volunteer_id were add back to dataframe

 7. From package reshape2, melt was used to make a tall dataframe with 4 columns

 	+ volunteer_id (int)

 	+ activity (character string of activity name)

 	+ variable (former column names for mean and std sensor data)

 	+ value (numeric)

 8. A new dataframe was then made using ddply from package plyr to apply mean as summarize funtion for each combination of volunteer_id, activity, and variable in new column averages.

 9. This dataframe was written out as averages_by_sensor.txt

 The original explanation of variables and how they were obtained is below.